pavelFaraday/Survey-Form-FreeCodeCamp/README.md

 # Survey-Form-FreeCodeCamp
 Survey Form with HTML and CSS (no frameworks) for FreeCodeCamp certification

+**Objective:**
+Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/VPaoNP.

 ### Requirements and Recommendations

 **User Story #1:** I can see a title with id="title" in H1 sized text.